-6.3 Requirements for FAI Parachuting Judge Ratings
+6.1.1 Requirements for all FAI Parachuting Judge Ratings

-The IPC sets the minimum requirements for an FAI Parachuting Judge Rating.
-NACs are encouraged to enhance the IPC's minimum standards in order to ensure experienced and technically competent FAI Parachuting Judges for FAI/IPC sanctioned competitions.
+The IPC establishes the minimum requirements for an FAI Parachuting Judge Rating.

+NACs are encouraged to enhance the IPC's minimum requirements in order to ensure experienced and technically competent FAI Parachuting Judges for FAI/IPC sanctioned competitions.

-6.3.1 Knowledge of Rules
+(1) Knowledge of Rules

-An FAI Parachuting Judge must have a detailed knowledge of the Sporting Code, General Section, Section 5 with its annexes and the Competition Rules for the particular category for which he is qualified.
+For a rating to be valid, an FAI Parachuting Judge must have a detailed knowledge of the Sporting Code, General Section and Section 5 with its annexes and the Competition Rules for the particular category for which he is qualified.